Skip to main content

 Control Flow

-Exercise 1: Define a function absolute that returns the absolute value of a number using if.
+Define absolute returning the absolute value of a number using if.

 (defn absolute [n]